Choosing your affiliate niche is like choosing a color scheme for a room. There’s no wrong answers.

 Checking out some initial affiliate offers related to your niche is a good idea if you want to take the time to do the research.
 You do not have to apply yet!
 At this point it’s enough to just see what’s out there and available.

 Plus, don't forget that you'll find more opportunities as your site grows.
 As you learn more about affiliate marketing and become an expert in your niche, you’ll think of more and more ways to monetize your website.

 For example, when I started my homebrewing website, I planned just to make money by promoting homebrewing supplies.
 I didn’t know that there were beer of the month clubs you could promote!
-Now I make money promoting a product called the rare beer club.
+Now I make money promoting those types of products

 Go to Google and type “My Niche + Affiliate Program”

 Another option is to go to Amazon and type in stuff related to what you’re promoting.
 If Amazon doesn’t do their affiliate program in your state or country, you can pick a place like Walmart or Target, both of which have popular affiliate programs.

 You can see in the screenshot below that homebrew beer items on Amazon range from $10 to $800, so there’s plenty of options to choose from.